-On the right-hand side of the 'Input' section, there are currently three maps to choose from.
+On the right-hand side of the 'Input' section, there are currently several maps to choose from.
 If you select a map, the display below will update to display the conventional, land-area version of the map, and a population cartogram.

 The easiest way to fill in your data is to use the built-in editing interface, which can be launched by clicking the 'Edit' button on the far right-hand side of the input section.